 Yes.
 You need an instrument to practise on between your lessons.

 How Often Should I Have Lessons?

 You will achieve the best results if you have a lesson once a week.
-As a beginner, you only needa 30 minute lesson from a professional teacher.
+As a beginner, you only need a half hour lesson.
 As you progress, or if you're preparing for exams or a performance, you may benefit from longer lessons.